ESAT Chemistry: Revision Notes

 Most testedC4.8

-This topic covers the relationship between the amount of an ideal gas in moles and the volume it occupies at a specific temperature and pressure.
-It is a fundamental concept for solving stoichiometry problems that involve gaseous reactants or products.
+The amount of an ideal gas in moles is related to the volume it occupies at a specific temperature and pressure, a fundamental concept for solving stoichiometry problems that involve gaseous reactants or products.

 Revise this topic ›Solution Concentration and Solubility